gabbersepp/dev.to-posts/blog-posts/net-internals/write-net-profiler/write-net-profiler.md

 You have to write the profiler with unmanaged code (mostly the people are using C++) because otherwise the profiler itself would trigger profiling events.
 As far as I know there is no possibility to write a profiler with managed code.

 # Some words about ATL
 You will see that we use an `ATL` project template.
 Do not expect some useful information about this kind of project.
 I just added as much code as required to get a runnable profiler.
-But you must not know any internals about an `ATL` project. just ignore that stuff around your profiler.
+But you don't need to know any internals about an `ATL` project.
+Just ignore that stuff.

 # Implementing the profiler
 Now it's getting dirty!
 My screenshots are partially in German.
 But the necessary parts should be clear, though.